Rethinking Your Technology Use During COVID-19

-The effects of COVID-19 on the technology sector are various and possibly, long-lasting.
-The slowing down of global trade is affecting raw materials supply, disrupting the electronics value chain, causing inflation on products and decreased demand in services as consumers try to save money they no longer receive due to spikes in unemployment.
-In addition, the pandemic has caused widespread remote working – businesses are now pushed to rapidly adapt their operations and to re-evaluate risks and changing consumer behaviors and needs.
-Lastly, potential carbon emission reductions could result in renewed focus on sustainability practices, in tech as in a multitude of other industries.
+The effects of COVID-19 on the technology sector are various and, possibly, long-lasting.
+The slowing down of global trade is affecting raw materials supply, disrupting the electronics value chain, causing inflation on products and decreased demand for services as consumers try to save money they no longer receive due to spikes in unemployment.
+In addition, the pandemic has caused widespread remote working – businesses are now pushed to rapidly adapt their operations, re-evaluate risks, and change consumer behaviors and needs.
+Lastly, potential carbon emission reductions could result in a renewed focus on sustainability practices in tech and many other industries.

-Take a step back and analyze what your technology needs are, asking those around you what would make their work or daily life better.
-Gather what you find and relay that information to a reliable technology provider who could advise you on best quality-price products and services that respond to your necessities.
+Take a step back and analyze your technology needs, asking those around you what would improve their work or daily life.
+Gather what you find and relay that information to a reliable technology provider who could advise you on the best quality-price products and services that respond to your necessities.

-Trusting a tech wiz who represents a business to solve your issues may seem questionable – however, many smaller technology companies stay alive and thrive on your success, so they become invested in your satisfaction with their services and products, on a business level as well as on a personal level.
-Who doesn’t want to end a day’s work knowing they made someone’s life just a little bit better?
+Trusting a tech wiz who represents a business to solve your issues may seem questionable.
+However, many technology companies stay alive and thrive on your success.
+Hence, they become invested in your satisfaction with their services and products on a business and personal level.
+Who doesn't want to end a day's work knowing they made someone's life just a little bit better?

 As a COVID-19 survival mechanism, your old tech provider may raise its prices or limit its services.
-That may be a signal for you to switch companies, or at least consider alternatives – not only in providers but in the specific products and services you have been operating on so far.
-Hard times require creativity and progress – businesses need to differentiate themselves on the market or they will lose to competitors – and some newer tech offerings may provide you what you didn’t even know you needed.
-Have you been struggling to keep your co-workers on the same page because your communication platforms are glitchy and just overall mediocre?
-You thought X was the best platform on the market, but it’s now disappointing you.
+That may be a signal for you to switch companies or at least consider alternatives – not only in providers but in the specific products and services you have been operating on so far.
+Challenging times require creativity and progress – businesses need to differentiate themselves on the market, or they will lose to competitors – and some newer tech offerings may provide you with what you didn't even know you needed.
+Have you been struggling to keep your co-workers on the same page because your communication platforms are glitchy and mediocre?
+You thought X was the best platform on the market, but it's now disappointing you.
 Are you ready to give a new shiny Y a chance?

-The current pandemic has given us a chance to reconsider our choices and futures.
+The current pandemic has allowed us to reconsider our choices and futures.
 As you evaluate things, take a moment to ask yourself: Where does technology fit in my life?
 How much do I know about how my tech products are made and how my behavior affects this planet?
-How can I reduce my paper and energy consumption, so that years down the road, I and future generations can still enjoy nature and its bounty?
+How can I reduce my paper and energy consumption so that years down the road, I and future generations can still enjoy nature and its bounty?